Muguruza overpowers Williams to Wimbledon title

 It appeared Martinez had a calming influence on the 14th-seeded Spaniard, one of the game's hardest hitters who is capable of beating anyone when she in full flow but had struggled with pressure since winning her first major at the French Open last year.

-When Muguruza was dethroned in the fourth round of French Open in a tempestuous match against by France's Kristina Mladenovic, not many experts would have expected her to recover this quickly.
+When Muguruza was dethroned in the fourth round of the French Open in a tempestuous match against by France's Kristina Mladenovic, not many experts would have expected her to recover this quickly.

 But her confidence increased with each round won and, after beating women's top seed Angelique Kerber in the fourth round in a thrilling encounter, Muguruza started to believe.